ZjpWei/Melody/Data/README.md

 ## Data download

 The `Microbime-Metabolite` data for analysis in this project can be obtained from the [`processed_data`](https://uwmadison.box.com/s/njqfn1bjafxmphe118rixijp5bsujm4z) folder.
-The original data is from [here].
-(They may update their data in the future, so to reproduce the results in this project, please use the data from th first link.)

 ## Data time stampes